jph6366/SocialDistance/README.md

 # SocialDistance
 A app that accepts a distance, duration, and exhalation level from user input and determines whether the user's interaction is safe.
-This applies concepts including MVC, Modularity, Polymorphism/Inheritance, Imperative principles, and Machine Learning. coded in Java.
+This applies concepts including MVC, Modularity, Polymorphism/Inheritance, Factory Classes, Imperative principles, and Machine Learning. coded in Java.

 You will implement three parts of a social distancing application in Java, involving the